-All laboratory data, such as (but not limited to) clinical chemistry, hematology, urinalysis, seroconversion results for HIV, HBV, and HCV, total IgG, pregnancy testing (if applicable), will be collected as available from routine clinical practice, with the exception of the assessment of antibodies against rHuPH20 (rHuPH20-reactive binding and neutralizing antibodies), based on the request of the CHMP.
-For subjects that do not agree to testing for antibodies against rHuPH20, all other laboratory data will be collected as available.
+All laboratory data, such as (but not limited to) clinical chemistry, hematology, urinalysis, seroconversion results for HIV, HBV, and HCV, total IgG, pregnancy testing (if applicable), will be collected as available from routine clinical practice, with the exception of the assessment of anti-rHuPH20 antibodies (rHuPH20-reactive binding and neutralizing antibodies), based on the request of the CHMP.
+If testing for anti-rHuPH20 antibodies is not done for any reason, all other laboratory data will be collected as available.